 What is a Periodic Table?

-In the left most side of periodic table we have Lithium, Sodium, Potassium, Rubidium, Cesium, and Francium.
+In the leftmost side of the periodic table, we have Lithium, Sodium, Potassium, Rubidium, Cesium, and Francium.
 These elements are highly reactive and explode when reacted with water.
 They are also good conductors of electricity and are known as alkali metals.
-Similarly, in the right most part of the periodic table we have elements (helium, neon, argon, krypton, xenon, and radon) that are known as the noble gases.
+Similarly, in the rightmost part of the periodic table, we have elements (helium, neon, argon, krypton, xenon, and radon) that are known as the noble gases.
 These elements are named as noble gas because they don’t react with other elements and are highly stable.
-All elements in the periodic table are arranged on the basis of atomic number showing similar properties in the group or periods.
+All elements in the periodic table are arranged by the atomic number showing similar properties in the group or periods.